Configure Custom Clients for External OAuth¶

 You can update your External OAuth security integration by executing an ALTER statement on the security integration.

-For more information, see ALTER SECURITY INTEGRATION.
+For more information, see ALTER SECURITY INTEGRATION (External OAuth).

-Using ANY Role with External OAuth¶
+Using ANY role with External OAuth¶

 In the configuration step to create a security integration in Snowflake, the OAuth access token includes the scope definition.
 Therefore, at runtime, using the External OAuth security integration allows neither the OAuth client nor the user to use an undefined role in the OAuth access token.